m50d/paperdoll/README.md

 out of the stack, without the implementation of one layer needing to be aware of any other layers.

+## How to use

+TODO

+## Features

+TODO

+## Non-features and rationales

+ * MiMA binary compatibility checking.
+Seems to only support SBT, not Maven.
+ * Using Cats instead of ScalaZ.
+This project makes extensive use of Leibniz.

 ## Implementation notes

 In several places where there is a multi-parameter type `F[X, Y]`